salihamster/project-PEN-V1/README.md

 3.  **Generate a JSON Key**:
     -   Find your newly created service account in the list, click the three-dot menu under **Actions**, and select **Manage keys**.
     -   Click **ADD KEY > Create new key** and select **JSON** as the key type.
 A JSON file will be downloaded automatically.
-    -   Save this file in the project root (e.g., `C:/Users/Administrator/Desktop/project PEN/V1/project-pen-478215-956ca5da00a0.json`).
+    -   Save this file in the project root. rename it: "service_account.json".
 4.  **Share Your Drive Folder**:
     -   Open the downloaded JSON file and copy the `client_email` address (e.g., `pen-drive-sync@your-project-id.iam.gserviceaccount.com`).
     -   In Google Drive, create a folder (e.g., `WhatsAppExports`) and upload your WhatsApp `.txt` chat export files into it.